 Metro Toronto Convention Centre, North Building Halls A & B 255 Front Street West Toronto, Ontario M5W 2W6

 Green Living Enterprises 70 The Esplanade Toronto, Ontario 416-360-0044 ext.
 332

 • Online - Adult $14.00 • At the door - Adult $18.00 • Online - Seniors/Students $12.00 • At the door - Seniors/Students $16.00

 Re-Admission Policy Free re-admission.
 Buy 1 adult, student or senior ticket and return to the show for free all weekend.

-Show management• Robert Orlovski, VP, Client Services • Stephanie Rodrigues, Show Director • Janaki Hadida, Director, Engagement & Special Projects • Richard Lennon, Program Manager • Roberta Smith, Exhibit Sales Manager • Adrienne Collins, Exhibit Sales Manager
+Show management• Robert Orlovski, VP, Client Services • Stephanie Rodrigues, Show Director • Janaki Hadida, Director, Development & Client Services • Roberta Smith, Exhibit Sales Manager • Adrienne Collins, Exhibit Sales Manager

 Provincial regulations under the Ontario Health and Safety Act require that no one under the age of 16 be on the show floor during set up and tear down hours.